What are my rights?

 Communicate your wishes for care, and your values, with the key people in your life.
 Have these conversations with:

-anyone who might be asked to make an end-of-life decision for you (if you’re not able), and
+anyone who might be asked to make an end-of-life decision for you (if you’re not able)

 It’s not always easy to talk about these kinds of things, but it’s important.
 It’ll help ensure you receive the care you want.

 Think about who you’d like to have your property when you’re gone.
 The best way to ensure your wishes are followed is to prepare a will.
+We explain what's involved.
 You can prepare a simple will yourself, or get help from a lawyer or notary public.

 Step 4.
 Decide on organ and tissue donation